d0stuz/HEIC-CONVERTER/README.md

 🛡️ Security and Transparency
 This application was developed using the Python language and packaged with PyInstaller.

-Note: Some antivirus software may flag packages created with PyInstaller as “false-positives.”
-You can be certain that the software is completely clean.

 VirusTotal Analysis: File Security Report : https://www.virustotal.com/gui/file/331e2deac4abe705ea8a38cb02529fae9e085a4ceeacf6999ba86fffac29a502/detection